BioinfoMachineLearning/PSBench/README.md

 ```

 ## I. Datasets for training and testing EMA methods
-PSBench consists of 4 complementary large datasets and two additional subsets of inhouse datasets which were used by GATE:
+PSBench consists of 4 complementary large datasets for training and testing EMA methods:
 1. CASP15_inhouse_dataset
 2. CASP15_community_dataset
 3. CASP16_inhouse_dataset
 4. CASP16_community_dataset

 In addition, CASP15_inhouse_TOP5_dataset (a subset of CASP15_inhouse_dataset) and CASP16_inhouse_TOP5_dataset (a subset of CASP16_inhouse_dataset) are also included into the PSBench.
-They were used to train and test GATE (a graph transformer EMA method).
+The two subsets were used to train and test GATE (a graph transformer EMA method) respectively.
+Users may train and test their machine learning methods on the same subsets and compare the results with GATE.

 ## The dataset directory structure